- Home

 The prostate

-Prostate gland – This makes some of the fluid in semen.
+- Prostate gland – This makes some of the fluid in semen.

-Penis – A man’s sex organ.
+- Penis – A man’s sex organ.

-- needing to pee often
+- needing to pee or wee (urinate) often

-- feeling pain or burning when peeing
+- feeling pain or burning when you pee

 - blood in the pee

-- trouble getting an erection
+- having trouble getting an erection

-The test results will tell the doctor what type of prostate cancer you have, and if the cancer has spread (the stage).
+The test results will tell the doctor if you have prostate cancer, what type it is, and if the cancer has spread (the stage).

 There are different types of treatment for prostate cancer.
 You may have one or more of these treatments: